-This is most likely to happen to customers on our Free Plan, as they have access to use a single container at any one time (1x concurrency), therefore jobs will queue if that container is already in use.
+This is most likely to happen to customers on our Free Plan, as they have access to use at most 30 jobs at a time and run, therefore jobs will queue if that many jobs are already in use.

 The delayed start of your job, and the fact it remains in a "Not Running" state before eventually starting, is due to the fact that other jobs are still running when the new job is triggered.

 We found that this situation frequently arises due to running SSH jobs; once you navigate away from a running SSH job it won't appear in the pipeline's view, so one can assume that no jobs are running at the time.

 SSH jobs, along with all jobs in a given project are listed in the "legacy jobs view":

 An SSH job will remain available for an SSH connection for 10 minutes after the job finishes - if SSH has not been accessed, then the job will automatically end after 10 minutes.